There are many recipes for chocolate chip cookies, from double chocolate chip, to white chocolate chip.

 Instructions

-4. Sift in the flour and baking powder, and add the pinch of salt, and fold into the mixture.
+- Sift in the flour and baking powder and fold into the mixture.

-5. On a chopping board, cut the chocolate into thin shards/chunks, and then, or if using chips, add into the mixture, and 'knead' briefly to incorporate the chocolate.
+- If you are using a bar of chocolate rather than chocolate chips, use a chopping board and cut the chocolate into thin shards/chunks, and then, or if using chips, add into the mixture, and 'knead' briefly to incorporate the chocolate.
 You may want to set some aside to sprinkle over the finished cookies.

-6. Spoon the mixture into dollops on a lined cookie sheet/baking tray.
-I made fewer, larger cookies, so I used about 2 tbsps of mixture per cookie.
-(Remember they will spread).
+- Spoon the mixture into dollops on a lined cookie sheet/baking tray.
+I made fewer, larger cookies, so I used about 2 tbsps of mixture per cookie (remember they will spread).

-8. (Optional) Sprinkle the spare chocolate over the cookies, and place back in the hot oven (turned off).
-This will make the cookies look even more appetising!
+- (Optional) Sprinkle the spare chocolate over the cookies, and place back in the hot oven (turned off).
+This will make the cookies look and taste even better 🙂

 Pin It For Later!